wnsglt/wad-act2-3/README.md

 A simplified Laravel-based application for managing customers, products, and orders.
 This project demonstrates the implementation of core Eloquent relationships and admin access control.

-## Project Description
-This system allows Administrators to manage a catalog of products and view all customer profiles and orders.
-Standard Users can register, create a personal profile, and view their own order history.
-The application uses Laravel Breeze for authentication and features a clean, responsive UI with Tailwind CSS.

 ## Eloquent Relationships
-The project utilizes the following Laravel Eloquent relationships to manage data integrity:
+The project utilizes the following Laravel Eloquent relationships:

 ### 1. One-to-One
 - **User ⇄ Profile**: Each **User** is linked to a unique **Profile** that contains their personal details like address and phone number.
 This ensures a separation between authentication data and personal information.